 PC Simon Mudge from Avon & Somerset Police

-Years of being punched, kicked, battered, and spat upon, forced PC Simon Rudge to leave Avon & Somerset Police and the job he “loved”.
+Years of being punched, kicked, battered, and spat upon, forced PC Simon Mudge to leave Avon & Somerset Police and the job he “loved”.

 After two years with the force Simon was beaten unconscious by four burglary suspects who he challenged in a car park.
 He was left for dead at the side of the road with broken ribs and and a broken jaw.
 His attackers were sentenced to two years on probation and 200 hours of community service.
-Simon’s sentence was post traumatic stress disorder, which got worse over time.
+Simon’s sentence was Post Traumatic Stress Disorder (PTSD), which got worse over time.